 What is the outlook for generalised anxiety disorder?

 Symptoms may flare up and become worse for a while during periods of major life stresses.
-For example, if you lose your job or split up with your partner.

 Further reading and references